hu-macsy/simexpal/docs/instances.rst

 and ``set2``, which contains ``instance2`` and ``instance3``.

-Instance sets will also be useful when using the :ref:`command line interface <CommandLineReference>` of simexpal and when defining the run matrix.
+Instance sets will also be useful when using the :ref:`command line interface <CommandLineReference>` of simexpal and when defining the :ref:`RunMatrix`.